skip to content

 RedGold & Bosnian Muslim Saints

-Dr Safet HadžiMuhamedović is part of the Research Team on a four-year project titled A Red Golden Legend: Muslim Hagiographic Experiences in the Former USSR and Popular Democracies, supported by the French National Research Agency (ANR), and led by Professor Stéphane A. Dudoignon (CNRS/GSRL) and Professor Marie-Paule Hille (EHESS/CCJ).
+Dr Safet HadžiMuhamedović is a contributing researcher on this four-year project, led by Professor Stéphane A. Dudoignon (CNRS/GSRL) and Professor Marie-Paule Hille (EHESS/CCJ) and supported by the French National Research Agency (ANR).
 The project is concerned with sainthood in action in societies characterised by both communist pasts and religious pluralism, with special interest in Islam.
-Read more about it here.
-Dr HadžiMuhamedović's personal project under the working title 'Tracing Dobri: Bosnian Muslim Saints in Political Turmoil'.
+Dr HadžiMuhamedović's personal project has the working title 'Tracing Dobri: Bosnian Muslim Saints in Political Turmoil'.

 Making British Islam Across Generations